Lucas-TY/Butterfly/lab-2/Model/PlayerModule/ReadMe.md

 - playerExist(name)
   + Purpose: check whether the specific player is already in the game.

+- addScore(name, score)
+  + Purpose: add the score to a specific player who is already in the game.

 - playersName()
   + Purpose: report names of all participating players.